devikajan/Olympics-Games-Analysis/README.md

 ## Data Source & Credits

-- The dataset and project reference were taken from **Ali Ahmed**'s YouTube channel, where he provided the Olympic Games dataset and an excellent walkthrough for analysis.
+- The dataset and project reference were taken from **Ali Ahmad**'s YouTube channel, where he provided the Olympic Games dataset and an excellent walkthrough for analysis.
 - The data used includes only **Summer Olympic Games**.

 ## Files Included